sailpoint-oss/golang-sdk/api_v3/docs/BrandingAPI.md

 [[Back to README]](../README.md)

-## GetBranding
+## Get a branding item

 > BrandingItem GetBranding(ctx, name).Execute()

-Get a branding item
+This API endpoint retrieves information for an existing branding item by name.
+A token with API, ORG_ADMIN authority is required to call this API.

 ### Example